icewolfz/jiMUD/docs/commands.md

 <u>#WIN</u>DOW name *close*
 <u>#WIN</u>DOW name *character or id*
 >Open or show named window or create new window with name, supported names: about, prefs, mapper, editor, profiles, chat, code-editor, help, immortals, history, log-viewer, skills, who
->Pass close as 3rd argument will close the window if open and possible
+>Pass close as 2nd argument and will close the window if open and possible

 <u>#WIN</u>DOW new *character or id* *name*
 >Create a new client window using the optional character title or id